 It’s not just physical

-Family violence can be physical, sexual, psychological or financial and can include neglect.
+It can be sexual, psychological or financial and can include neglect.

 - Making you feel like everything you do is wrong